 Cinder Cone formed some 350 years ago, so it’s a geological youngster.

-“I like to tell people it is the youngest cinder cone in all of the national parks,” Ochs says.
+“I like to tell people it is the youngest volcano in Lassen, and the youngest cinder cone and volcano in California,” Ochs says.

 Other volcanoes have erupted more recently, but they’ve been around much longer.
 Composite volcanoes, such as Mt.
 Shasta, have eruptive periods mixed with long stretches of dormancy.